imapex/gadd/README.md

 	password: cisco_123
 	domain: CENTRAL

 * If you did Optional Section A1 earlier, you should see that your pings have failed.
-If you didn't, open up a terminal window and ping our server at:``172.16.118.120`` - pings should fail.
+If you didn't, open up a terminal window and ping a server at:``172.16.118.120`` - pings should fail.

 * Close your RDP session when your done.

 #### ---- End of Optional Section A2 ----
+---

 * When you're done with the demo, we need to clean up after ourselves.
 You should still have the same terminal window open and are in the``gadd``directory, enter: